Whatsapp Icon

 • Social Support: Stay connected with friends and family.
 Joining a myeloma support group can also provide emotional support and valuable information.

 Incorporating these self-care activities can empower individuals living with myeloma to manage their symptoms better and improve their overall health.
-Always consult with your healthcare provider to tailor these recommendations to your specific needs and condition.
+Always consult with your healthcare provider to tailor these recommendations to your specific needs and conditions.

 Ways to Cope with Myeloma Treatment